Adroiti/docs-for-code-review-tools/Cppcheck/passedByValue.md

-Pattern: Passed by value
+Pattern: Parameter passed by value

 Issue: -

 ## Description

-Parameter `parametername` is passed by value.
-It could be passed as a (const) reference which is usually faster and recommended in C++.
+Parameter is passed by value.
+It could be passed as a `const` reference which is usually faster and recommended in C++.

 ## Further Reading